Wang-XIaoDingdd/LGBPN/README.md

 # LG-BPN: Local and Global Blind-Patch Network for Self-Supervised Real-World Denoising

 This code is the PyTorch implementation of _LG-BPN: Local and Global Blind-Patch Network for Self-Supervised Real-World Denoising_.
+(CVPR, 2023)

 ![main_fig](./figs/network8.jpg)